NourNafea/ASP.NET_MacOs/Readme.md

 #### 🔴 Step 6
 ###### After that, we can log in to Azure Data Studio using the credentials we just created.
 Here’s how you can get in touch with it.
 You can now construct queries to generate tables, stored procedures, and other objects using the new query option.
 If you forget your password, you may simply remove the image and establish a new one.
 ## Now lets start creating our first project 💻
+###### I'll assume you have created your .Net Core project and it's noice and fresh (Nine-Nine!) and that you are intending to use code-first approach.
+I personally am using a .Net Core application template with C#, MVC and Github.
+I'll be using SQLite because I want to be able to do this on my PC or Mac and to get SQL Server working on a Mac, you have to use Docker.
+I'll probably cover this in another post.